SRCH2/srch2-ngn/documentation/docs/tutorial.md

 }
 ```

-In the next section we'll see the call to initialize, start and stop the SRCH2 server, but before that let's use this callback method to determine if the `MovieIndex` needs to be created--that is, whether the initial set of records should be inserted.
+In the next section we'll see the call to initialize, start and stop the SRCH2 search server, but before that let's use this callback method to determine if the `MovieIndex` needs to be created--that is, whether the initial set of records should be inserted.
 Since the `InfoResponse` object value of the key 'movies' in the map `indexesToInfoResponse` will contain the method `getNumberOfDocumentsInTheIndex()` we can implement the following logic in this callback:

 ```
 public class MyActivity extends Activity implements